Jared Isaacman: Administrator of NASA

+First nomination and rescission

 On December 4, 2024, Isaacman was nominated by President-elect Donald Trump to serve as the 15th administrator of NASA, marking the first time a president-elect had named a nominee for the position before taking office.
 His nomination was formally submitted on Inauguration Day, January 20, 2025.
 This made Trump both NASA's earliest and most-recent nominating president, following the September 2017 selection of Jim Bridenstine during his first presidency.

 Isaacman's nomination received broad support from both political and aerospace circles.
 Senator Ted Cruz, chair of the Committee on Commerce, Science, and Transportation, received endorsements from 24 former astronauts, Alabama governor Kay Ivey, and a coalition of southern governors urging swift confirmation.
 However, critics raised concerns about his ties to SpaceX and Elon Musk, fearing NASA might prioritize a Mars landing driven by SpaceX's ambitions at the expense of the Artemis mission to the Moon and other programs.
 These concerns intensified following Musk's calls to decommission the International Space Station and for abandonment of lunar exploration in favor of accelerated Mars missions, statements that provoked sharp criticism from Cruz.

-In a March 12 letter to the Senate, Isaacman pledged to resign from his role at Shift4 and cancel the remaining Polaris Program missions if confirmed.
+In a March 12, 2025 letter to the Senate, Isaacman pledged to resign from his role at Shift4 and cancel the remaining Polaris Program missions if confirmed.
 He reiterated this commitment during his April 9 confirmation hearing, and assured lawmakers that the Artemis and Commercial Lunar Payload Services programs would remain top priorities under his leadership.

 Over nearly three hours of testimony, Isaacman presented a vision of revitalizing NASA with a "mission-first" culture focused on efficiency, innovation, and strategic leadership in space.
 While expressing support for Artemis II and III using the Space Launch System rocket and the Orion spacecraft, he questioned the long timelines and high costs of these systems, asking, "Why is it taking us so long, and why is it costing us so much to go to the Moon?"
 Isaacman advocated for data-driven reviews of their future roles, signaling that they may not be viable long-term solutions for deep space exploration.
 He also pledged to extend the life of the ISS through 2030 and expand scientific output through public-private partnerships.
+Asked about the Trump Administration's Golden Dome plans, he emphasized space as "the high ground" and "of great strategic importance" and that there would be a more "unified approach" between NASA and the Department of Defense to avoid duplicative spending.
 Pressed by senators on restructuring, conflicts of interest, and the rationale for Mars exploration, Isaacman emphasized transparency, independence, and a dual-track approach to Moon and Mars.
 Isaacman also opposed a proposal by the White House to cut 50% of NASA's science budget and 20% of their overall budget in 2026.